-Musto clothing and Gamebore cartridges will be headline sponsors, while there is exciting news that JCB will be supporting by providing lifts and equipment for creating interesting target presentations, and Promatic Traps will be providing the traps.
-The course will be set by George Digweed MBE, 26-time World Champion clay shooter, and Sean Bramley, who also holds World, European, and British titles.
+Musto, Rizzini, Blaser, Gamebore, and Eley Hawk will be sponsoring the event, while there is exciting news that JCB will be supporting by providing lifts and equipment for creating interesting target presentations, and Promatic Traps will be providing the traps.
+The course will be set by George Digweed MBE, 26-time World Champion clay shooter, and Sean Bramley, who also holds World and British championship titles, as well as titles across Europe.
 Over 1,500 shooters are expected to compete, from an estimated 25 countries.

 The World English Sporting Championships will consist of 200 targets.
 In addition to the two world championships, a preliminary English Sporting course and a FITASC Sporting course will also run during the event.

 A 200-target shoot shot over two days (either 9-10 June, 11-12 June, or 13-14 June).
 There will be a 25-target Super Final, where the top six shooters (shoot-offs in case of ties) will compete for the title.

 A 100-target competition shot from 8-13 June, with shoot-offs and prize giving taking place on Saturday, 13 June.

 The FITASC Sporting Open